w3c/mathml/docs/accessibility.md

         <mo>)</mo>
     </mrow>
 </math>

   This is often too large to understand being read from start to finish.
-Techniques for navigation are supported by most browsers, but ideas such as outlines and ellison are still being experimented with.
+Techniques for navigation are supported by many screenreaders, but techniques differ and features such as outlines and ellison are still being experimented with.
 * **Synchronized highlighting of text/math with speech** Tools such as TextHELP! and ZoomText both support highlighting of text as it is spoken.
 The same should work with math.
 This is currently supported in [MathShare](https://mathshare.benetech.org/#/).

 ## What information makes math accessible?